wootfish/theseus.dht/doc/index.md

 # Theseus DHT Protocol

-Revision: 2
-Date: 2017-12-11  TODO UPDATE THIS

-## Introduction

-The Theseus DHT is a distributed hash table with unusually strong security properties.
-It takes inspiration from Kademlia, an efficient algorithm which is good at dealing with benign failures but bad at dealing with malicious interference.
-In particular Kademlia is very vulnerable to Sybil attacks, which can result in the modification or erasure of arbitrary data in the network.
+Theseus DHT is a distributed hash table with unusually strong security properties.

+It is derived in large part from Kademlia, an efficient algorithm which is good at handling benign failures but bad at handling malicious interference.
+In particular, Kademlia is very vulnerable to Sybil attacks, which can result in the modification or erasure of arbitrary data in the network.

 The Theseus DHT protocol addresses these and other concerns, mitigating Sybil attacks through a combination of several novel strategies.
 It also adds features like strong encryption, optional authentication, optional perfect forward secrecy, and more.
+The network's Sybil resistance also increases as the network itself grows.

 To a passive observer, all Theseus DHT protocol traffic is indistinguishable from random noise.
-This makes the protocol very hard to fingerprint.
+Even message lengths can be made to follow arbitrary patterns or no pattern.
+All this makes the protocol very hard to fingerprint.
 Any node which is able to get a trusted introduction to the network also enjoys considerable protection against man-in-the-middle attacks.
-Standard, well-studied cryptographic primitives are used throughout, and the specific ciphersuites are configurable.
-The network's Sybil resistance also increases as the network itself grows.
-A more in-depth discussion of the Theseus DHT's security properties can be found below, after the formal specification.
+Standard, well-studied cryptographic primitives are used throughout, and the specific ciphersuites used are configurable.

 ## Table of Contents